On the trail: 2020 Democrats blanket Super Tuesday states with eye on delegates

 On Sunday, former South Bend, Indiana, Mayor Pete Buttigieg suspended his campaign to avoid helping Sanders’ odds in hopes that voters would coalesce around a more moderate alternative, a campaign adviser said.

-It was not immediately clear who Buttigieg’s withdrawal could boost.
+But it was not immediately clear who Buttigieg’s withdrawal could boost.
 A Morning Consult poll taken Feb.
-23-27, before Buttigieg exited the race, showed that 21% of his supporters named Sanders as their second choice, 19% picked Biden, another 19% chose U.S. Senator Elizabeth Warren of Massachusetts and 17% favored Mike Bloomberg.
+23-27, before Buttigieg exited the race, showed that 21% of his supporters named Sanders as their second choice, 19% picked Biden, another 19% chose U.S. Senator Elizabeth Warren of Massachusetts and 17% favored billionaire former New York Mayor Mike Bloomberg.

-Biden and Buttigieg spoke on Sunday night, but advisers would not comment about whether Buttigieg may endorse the former vice president or when.

-Biden still lags his rivals in spending and organization in Super Tuesday states and beyond, but his campaign said on Sunday it had raised more than $10 million over the preceding two days.
+Biden still lags his rivals in spending and organization in Super Tuesday states and beyond, but his campaign said on Sunday it had raised more than $10 million in the past two days, boosted by his South Carolina win.

 Biden will hold events in Houston and Dallas, in Texas, on Monday, and Los Angeles in California, on Tuesday, two delegate-rich Super Tuesday states.